""

 Prior Coursework

-No credits from undergraduate courses from a UW–Madison undergraduate degree are allowed to count toward the degree, but students who have taken graduate level courses are allowed to petition with their advisor’s consent up to a maximum of 7 credits.
+No credits from undergraduate courses from a UW-Madison or an other institution's undergraduate degree are allowed to fulfill degree requirement.
+Students who have taken graduate level courses are allowed to petition with their advisor's consent up to a maximum of 7 credits.

 The doctoral candidates arrange their program with an assigned graduate advisor, representing one of the areas of concentration, at the beginning of their studies in this department.
 The advisor represents a field in which the student has expressed primary interest.
 The candidate may, of course, seek advice and suggestions from individual professors, but it is important to maintain frequent and ongoing contact with the regular advisor.
 At the beginning of the second semester in residence the academic advisor and the candidate make a detailed review of the first semester's progress.